proximiio/proximiio-js-library/README.md

     mapboxOptions: { MapboxOptions }, // optional, you can pass mapbox initial options like center or zoom here, all options can be found at https://docs.mapbox.com/mapbox-gl-js/api/map/
     defaultPlaceId: 'my_place_id', // optional, you can specify default place, if not specified the first place found will be used as default
-    zoomIntoPlace: false // optional, the map will center and zoom into the default place location, default: true });
+    zoomIntoPlace: false // optional, the map will center and zoom into the default place location, default: true
+    isKiosk: false, // optional, this will enable kiosk like behavior for the map (will add dot at spiecified coordinates in kioskSettings and this point will be set as a starting point for generated routes)
+    kioskSettings: {
+        coordinates: [number, number], // coordinates for a kiosk start point
+        level: number // floor level of a kiosk starting point }
+});
 ```
 #### Available Methods